rbock/sqlpp11/docs/DifferencesToVersion-1.0.md

 This is just too unnerving (consider `select((5 + tab.id).as(something))....group_by(dynamic(cond, tab.id))`, or combinations with dynamic in the select column).

 ## Custom query is now expressed with statement_t::operator<<
+This also means that custom queries now use the LAST return-value-clause (just like any other statement)